Josuerx12/CountriesInfo/README.md

 ---

 App hosted at verceAPP.
-Follow this link to acess the view part of this project: [Click Here...](doc:https://countries-info-blond.vercel.app/) Design and ideas by frontend Mentor.
+Follow this link to access the view part of this project: [Click Here...](doc:https://countries-info-blond.vercel.app/) Design and ideas by frontend Mentor.

 ---